Elizabeth Brater

 Elizabeth Brater (born April 12, 1951) is a Democratic former member of the Michigan Senate, who represented the 18th district from 2003 to 2010, and served as the Assistant Minority Leader.
 Her district included the cities of Ann Arbor and Ypsilanti.
 She was previously a member of the Michigan House of Representatives from 1995 to 2000.

 Early life

 Brater was born in Boston, Massachusetts.
 After graduating high school in 1969, she enrolled at the University of Chicago, where she remained for two years, but transferred to the University of Pennsylvania, completing her B.A. in English in 1973.
 She continued to receive an M.A. in History, magna cum laude, in 1976, and was a member of Phi Beta Kappa.
 She moved to Ann Arbor, Michigan in 1975, when her husband, Enoch Brater, took a job as an English professor at the University of Michigan.
 In Ann Arbor, she worked as an editor and writer, also teaching courses on local government and writing at the university.
+She is Jewish.